Spherical higher order Fourier analysis over finite fields I: equidistribution for nilsequences: Introduction

 For the study in \cite{SunC,SunD}, we need to extend Theorem \ref{1:sLei00} to a more general setting.
 In Section \ref{1:s:mset}, we defined a large family of sets arising from quadratic equations (call the \emph{$M$-sets}), and provide some irreducible properties for such sets.
 In Section \ref{1:ss91}, we extend Theorem \ref{1:sLei00} to a large class of $M$-sets (Theorem \ref{1:veryr}).
 For convenience, we introduce a concept called the \emph{Leibman dichotomy} which characterizes the phenomenon described by Theorem \ref{1:sLei00}.
-In Sections \ref{1:ss92}, we provide a factorization theorem (Theorem \ref{1:facf3}) for a large class of $M$-sets, which will play an important role in \cite{SunC,SunD}.
+In Sections \ref{1:ss92}, we provide two factorization theorems (Theorems \ref{1:facf3} and \ref{1:facf3r}) for large class of $M$-sets, which will play important roles in \cite{SunC,SunD}.

 Unfortunately the proofs of many results in Sections \ref{1:s:mset} and \ref{1:ss91} are rather involved.
 In order for the readers to follow the ideas of the paper more easily, we postpone the proofs of some very technical (but also very important) results in Appendices \ref{1:s:AppB}, \ref{1:s:dec}, \ref{1:s:AppC}, and \ref{1:s:AppD}.